How To Make Whiskey Taste Better: Enhance Your Sip

 Temperature is key to enhancing whiskey’s taste.
 The best range is between 60 to 65 degrees Fahrenheit.
 This temperature range brings out the whiskey’s flavors, making it more enjoyable.

 Chilling whiskey can lessen the alcohol’s burn and highlight some flavors.
-However, it might also mute other tastes and lose its warmth and complexity.
+However, it might also mute other tastes and cause the drink to lose its warmth and complexity.
 To cool your drink without water, use whiskey stones or chilled glasses.
 These methods keep the whiskey’s flavor intact.

 Ice can change how you enjoy whiskey.
 Many like their whiskey on the rocks.
 But the right ice can make it even smoother.

-Large ice cubes or spheres melt slowly.
-This keeps your drink cool without making it too watery.
-You can enjoy the whiskey’s flavors as they evolve.
+Large ice cubes or spheres melt slowly, keeping your drink cool without making it too watery.
+This allows you to enjoy the whiskey’s flavors as they evolve.

 For high-proof whiskeys, a little ice can reveal new tastes.
 The Irish whiskey guide explains how ice can improve different types.
 Some prefer whiskey stones for a cool drink without losing strength.